Guess what can you find on the Norwegian breakfast table other than a super cup of coffee along with a bunch of delicious foods?

 You must be kidding, smoked salmon (we call it røkt laks), for breakfast?
 And you probably gathered already that eggs go very well with smoked salmon.

-Sliced (sliced is important) hard boiled eggs must accompany cocktail biter, u know (that is tiny sild fillets in various herbal wine sauces) - if you are real Norsk, that is.
-Might be strange to you, but I like Norwegian kaviar with sliced hard boiled eggs, (and kaviar is the correct spelling in Norway)...
-Delish.
+Sliced (sliced is important - u-no) hard-boiled eggs must accompany cocktail biter, u know (that is tiny sild fillets in various herbal wine sauces) - if you are real Norsk, that is.
+Might be strange to you, but I like Norwegian caviar with sliced hard-boiled eggs, (and kaviar is the correct spelling in Norway)...
+Delish!

-Oh, by the way, many Germans visit Norway every year, I think they like our fish and blueberries, not together, and of course, our beautiful nature too.
+Oh, by the way, many Germans visit Norway every year, I think they like our fish and blueberries, not together, and of course, and they like our beautiful nature too.
 Brag-Brag I bet they like fish for breakfast?
-Nicht war?

-More Norwegian Breakfast chat... you can have eggs cooked to order and bacon (røkt flesk also called bacon in Norwegian), but it is not common.
+More Norwegian Breakfast chat... you can have eggs and bacon (røkt flesk also called bacon in Norwegian), but it is not common.
 They usually do not eat fried bacon for breakfast, but for dinner they do.

 How about pancakes or waffles for breakfast?
 Nope - no chance and dry cereals are not that popular for breakfast either.
-They serve Norwegian waffles/Norske vaffler as a dessert with syltetøy, that is jam, usually crushed fresh berries with a little sugar or with thinly sliced brunost.
+They serve Norwegian waffles/Norske vaffler as a snak or comfort food, kosemat in Norwegian, with syltetøy, that is jam, usually crushed fresh berries with a little sugar or with thinly sliced sweet brunost.
 Yummy.

-And would you believe, pannekaker is served as dinner with tons of blueberry jam,(fried bacon) flesk og poteter - there I said it again - potatoes.
+And would you believe, pancakes/pannekaker are served as dinner with tons of blueberry jam,(fried bacon) flesk og poteter - there I said it again - potatoes.
 YUP

 Have you heard that you'll find all kinds of scrumptious cheeses at the Norwegian breakfast table?
 This thing never ends, does it?